any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 ### Control of overlapping content

 More than one item can be placed into a grid cell or area and they can partially overlap each other.
-This layering may then be controlled with the {{cssxref("z-index")}} property.
+This layering may then be controlled with the `z-index` property.

 Grid is a powerful layout method that, when combined with other parts of CSS such as [flexbox](/guides/Flexible_box_layout), can help you create layouts that are responsive, flexible, and accessible.
 It all starts by creating a grid in your **{{glossary("grid container")}}**.